okviz/okviz.github.io/_docs/smart-filter-pro/mode/empty-when-no-selection.md

 <todo>Retake the screenshot: we need a single screenshot split into two screens, one before and the other after applying the option.</todo>

-In above example, you see that an empty filter is applied to the report as there is no item specified for filter in the input text box.
+In above example, you see that an empty filter is applied to the report as there is no item specified for filtering in the input text box.

 > The empty filter is actually a special filter that, when applied to the report, ***almost certainly*** produces no results.
 With some datasets, in fact, you may see unexpected results – here are the real values the filter assumes based on the type of the parent field:
 - **Text:** _@£$%